dpolishuk/weather-android/README.md

  1. main screen with weather dashboard
  2. settings activity where the user can specify Temperature Units (Celcius or Fahrenheit)
+ 3. and Debug activity to show how to override eventbus

 Small clarification: To refresh weathers list - just pull down (I used SwipeRefreshLayout from support library)